 Assignments are due at the beginning of the class on the due date listed.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.
+There may be penalties for late submission of assignments.

-Missed Exams/Quizzes/Labs etc.
+Missed Exams/Quizzes/Labs etc